 Regenerative Agriculture describes farming and grazing practices which, among other benefits, reverse climate change by rebuilding soil organic matter and by restoring degraded soil biodiversity – resulting in both carbon draw-down from the atmosphere and in improving the water cycle.

 “Regenerative Agriculture is a system of farming principles and practices that increases biodiversity, enriches soils, improves watersheds, and enhances ecosystem services.
 It aims to capture carbon in the soil and aboveground biomass (plants), reversing current global trends of atmospheric accumulation and climate change.
 At the same time, it offers increased yields, resilience to climate instability, and higher health and vitality for farming and ranching communities.” www.terra-genesis.com

 This video explains briefly what Climate-Smart agriculture is.

-Organic farming can remove the excess of the Carbon Dioxide in the atmosphere by drawing it down into the soil.
+Organic farming can remove the excess Carbon Dioxide in the atmosphere by drawing it down into the soil.
 In contrast, industrial (chemical) agriculture has the opposite effect and contributes to climate change by sending carbon into the atmosphere.
-By means of a switch to simple, regenerative, organic farming practices mankind could sequester more than 100% of current annual CO2 emissions.
+By switching to simple, regenerative, organic farming practices, mankind could sequester more than 100% of current annual CO2 emissions.

 How serious is the situation regarding the level of carbon dioxide in the atmosphere?
 This article called UN Says Climate Genocide Is Coming.
 It’s Actually Worse Than That. gives a good idea of the seriousness and is based on a report called Global Warming Of 1.5 °C made in October 2018 by the Intergovernmental Panel on Climate Change of the United Nations.